Elspeth Huxley: Personal life

 She married Gervas Huxley, the son of doctor Henry Huxley (1865–1946) in 1931.
 They had one son, Charles, who was born in February 1944.

 Death and legacy

 Huxley died on 10 January 1997 aged 89, in a nursing home at Tetbury in Gloucestershire, England.

 A collection of twelve boxes of photographs, prints, negatives, contact prints and slides is held at Bristol Archives in the British Empire and Commonwealth Collection.
 Most of the photographs were taken by Huxley, with the rest collected by her.
 The collection covers Huxley's whole career (1896-1981) and subject matter includes Kenyan safari landscapes and local people (specifically the Kikuyu people), the Mau Mau uprising, white settlers, Edwardian Mombasa, and a transcript of an oral history interview taken by the British Empire and Commonwealth Museum (Ref.
-1995/076) (online catalogue).
+1995/076).
 Other collections related to Huxley can be found at the Bodleian Library and Cambridge University Library Department of Manuscripts and University Archives.

 Christine S. Nicholls wrote Elspeth Huxley: A Biography, published by Harper Collins in 2002.